Dissipation, Generalized Free Energy, and a Self-consistent Nonequilibrium Thermodynamics of Chemically Driven Open Subsystems: Summary and discussion

+The nonequilibrium thermodynamics of NESS and QSS actually exhibit an {\em entropy-enthalpy compensation}, a phenomenon long observed in equilibrium statistical thermodynamics of complex biomacromolecular systems \cite{qian_hopfield,qian_jcp_98,qian_pre_01_eec,santillan_qian}: Two very similar systems usually have a similar $\Delta\mu$, but very different $\Delta h$ and $\Delta s$, and they compensate $\Delta h-T\Delta s = \Delta\mu$.
+This phenomenon was explained as due to the fluctuations of different ensembles \cite{qian_hopfield,qian_jcp_98}.
+Same phenomenon also arises in stochastic kinetics of single macromolecules \cite{qian_pre_01_eec} and in coarse graining stochastic thermodynamics \cite{santillan_qian}.
+All these studies point to the highly malleable, yet powerful and efficient concept of free energy and conditional free energy \cite{qian_preprint}.

-{\bf\em Relative entropy and housekeeping heat in nonequilibrium open driven system |} So far, based on existing classical thermodynamics, we have obtained a consistent picture for NESS and QSS.
-In fact, one can see a distinction between Clausius' and Kelvin's historical statements on the 2nd law: The former is about the spontaneity of a transient process, i.e. the non-negativity of $f_d^{close}$, while the latter is about a cyclic process with non-negative $e_p^{open}$ in a NESS.
+Based on established classical thermodynamics, we have obtained a self-consistent picture for the nonequilibrium driven system.
+In fact, one can see a distinction between Clausius' and Kelvin's historical statements on the 2nd Law: The former is about the spontaneity of a transient process, i.e. the non-negativity of $f_d^{close}$, while the latter is about a cyclic process with non-negative $e_p^{open}$ in a NESS.

-Recently, a more general nonequilibrium thermodynamic theory has been put forward for Markov processes including master equation systems \cite{ep_fd_01}.
-For an open, driven system, one has the relative entropy \cite{Sc,ep_fd_01}

-where $c^{ness}_i$ is the unique steady state concentrations of the system (\ref{master_eq}).
-Interestingly, one has several new mathematical inequalities \cite{ep_fd_01}: $H\left(\{c_i\}\|\{c_i^{ness}\}\right)\ge 0$; it time derivative